The first non-stop trans-Atlantic flight

-The bare facts appear to be that the flight lasted fourteen and a half hours, covered 1.890 miles at altudes ranging from sea level to 12, 000ft at an average speed of 115mph.
-A simple calculation shows that they actually averaged 130mph - so why the discrepancy?
+The bare facts appear to be that the flight lasted fourteen and a half hours, (Alcock & Brown claimed 15hrs 57mins), and covered 1.890 miles at altitudes ranging from sea level to 12, 000ft at an average speed of 115mph.
+A simple calculation shows that they actually averaged 118mph - so why the discrepancy?

 This is easy enough to explain as the indicated airspeed in an aeroplane usually bears little relationship to the speed over the ground - or sea - which obviously depends on the direction and speed of the winds affecting the flight.
 As the prevailing winds over the north Atlantic, at most levels normally at least are easterly, it follows that the Vimy was assisted by a tailwind most if not all of the way.
 Which also explains why eastbound flights by modern airliners, using the jetstream winds at high altiude are invariably if not always, far quicker than westbound flights, often by an hour or even two.